2. Features and examples¶

 Example of a 3D image produced using Paraview for Neptune’s field, extrapolated till 5 times the surface radius is given below.

-class also provides a function for producing a filtered view of the radial magnetic field using the function plot_filt
+The planet class also provides a function for producing a filtered view of the radial magnetic field using the function plot_filt.

 This function can take in either an arbitrary array of spherical harmonic degrees and orders or cut-off values.
 This is illustrated